Holland Park

 What are some of the major infrastructure and planning changes likely to influence Holland Park?

-Key infrastructure and planning changes likely to influence Holland Park include: Holland Park Shopping Centre Expansion (Approved); Holland Park State High School Science Block (Construction); Warrigal Road Mixed-Use Development (Approved); Holland Park Heritage Precinct (Planning); and Holland Park Medical Centre Expansion (Approved).
+Key infrastructure and planning changes likely to influence Holland Park include: Nursery Road Mixed-Use Development (Construction); Holland Park Shopping Centre Expansion (Approved); Holland Park State High School Science Block (Construction); Warrigal Road Mixed-Use Development (Approved); and Holland Park Heritage Precinct (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Holland Park?

-Infrastructure development impacting Holland Park spans multiple sectors including Communities, Precincts & Urban Renewal, Residential Development, and Education & Training, among others.
+Infrastructure development impacting Holland Park spans multiple sectors including Residential Development, Education & Training, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting Holland Park?

-Infrastructure investment analysis indicates significant investment of approximately $407 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Holland Park vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $2.5 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Holland Park vicinity.

 How does Holland Park's infrastructure development compare to other areas?